AI as multiplier, discipline as durability

 AI doesn't make you a better engineer.
 It makes a good engineer faster.

 A weak engineer with AI ships weak code faster.
 A strong engineer with AI ships strong code faster.
 The delta between "weak" and "strong" doesn't compress under AI augmentation; it amplifies.
-The discipline encoded in the system — CLAUDE.md, ADRs, memory, automation, verify-before-claiming, context-window hygiene — is what makes the second case possible.
-Without it, the first case is the default outcome, and the engineer who was already strong gets *much* further than the one who was just OK.
+The discipline encoded in the system — AGENTS.md, ADRs, memory, automation, the override reflex, context-window hygiene — is what makes the second case possible.
+Without it, the first case is the default outcome, and the engineer who was already strong gets much further than the one who was just OK.

 This is why the post is about discipline rather than AI.
 AI is the multiplier; discipline is the precondition.
 You don't get the multiplier without the precondition.
 People who lead with "AI made me 20× faster" usually skipped articulating the precondition because they treat it as ambient.
 It isn't ambient.
 It's the work that makes the multiplier exist.